 All would be well for Remy had he not lost his killer instinct following the heart transplant.
 Reluctantly, Remy tries to carry on his repo man lifestyle, but to no avail and soon his 60 days are up.
 The rest of the film revolves around Remy’s assimilation to the lifestyle of the hunted as he protects Beth (Alice Braga), a woman with almost everybody part replaced and goes head to head with the Union as well as his lifelong friend, Jake.

 The showdown between Remy and Jake is the centerpiece of the film.
-Having built their close companionship throughout the entire film, the emotion and turmoil that ensues between the two is excellent.
+Having built their close companionship throughout the entire film, the emotional turmoil that ensues between them is excellent.
 Forest Whittaker gets a shot at being the bad guy for once, a role he is not too often afforded but silences any naysayers.

 The shortcomings of the film are extensive.
 The ending is a cop-out, plain and simple.
 Though some meaning exists, ultimately, the twist ending is unoriginal.
 That said, the “wrapped with a bow” ending they try to sell you before the twist is even more lackluster (minus the digging through human flesh to find barcodes to scan portion, which, though gross, is original…I guess).